 Dr T’s Take: Today offers a drive through marvelous mountain scenery finishing up in authentic old samurai dwellings.

-We will be staying at the – ANA Holiday Inn Kanazawa Sky / Breakfast & Dinner included
+We will be staying at the ANA Holiday Inn Kanazawa Sky.
+Breakfast and dinner included.

 We will continue our explorations of Kanazawa today and journey to Kenroku-en Garden which is billed as one of the most beautiful gardens in Japan.
 We will stroll the area and take in the ponds, hills and trees before making the short transition to Kanazawa Castle Park.
 The partially restored Kanazawa-jo was the headquarters of the Maeda clan which ruled this area from the Sengoku-Jidai to the Meiji Restoration.